Canadian Personal Finance Blog

 Registered Disability Savings Plan

-This relatively new savings vehicle introduced by the Government a while ago, has been taking a while to appear as a Savings Vehicle in many of the banks.
-I have been checking with TD for a while, but they have finally come out with their version of the RDSP .
+This new savings vehicle introduced by the Government has taken a while to appear as a Product in the banks.
+I checked with TD for a time, but they have finally come out with their version of the RDSP (in 2009) ( Registered Disability Savings Plan ).

 • is eligible for the disability amount;